k0lter/autopostgresqlbackup/Readme.md

 ## Usage

-On Debian derived operating systems:
+On Debian (or derived):

-Install it : `apt install autopostgresqlbackup`
+Install: `apt install autopostgresqlbackup`

-If the default options are not suitable for you, change them: `$EDITOR /etc/default/autopostgresqlbackup`
+If the default options are not suitable for you, change them: `${EDITOR} /etc/default/autopostgresqlbackup`

 That's it!

 ## History

- * 2022: Almost full rewrite with better error handling and new features (see Changelog.md for details)
+ * 2023: Almost full rewrite with better error handling and new features (see Changelog.md for details)
  * 2019: Creation of a fork/standelone project on Github (https://github.com/k0lter/autopostgresqlbackup)
  * Since 2011: Various patches (fixes and new features) were added in the Debian package
  * 2011: AutoPostgreSQLBackup was included in Debian
- * 2005: AutoPostgreSQLBackup was written by AutoPostgreSQLBackup (with some contributions of Friedrich Lobenstock)
+ * 2005: AutoPostgreSQLBackup was written by Aaron Axelsen (with some contributions of Friedrich Lobenstock)
    * Project webpage was http://autopgsqlbackup.frozenpc.net/ (offline)

 ## Encryption